Xerxes I

-Xerxes I (/ˈzɜːrksiːz/ ZURK-seez; (Note: Ξέρξης, /grc/; also Khshayārsha, from 𐎧𐏁𐎹𐎠𐎼𐏁𐎠, /fa/.) c.
-518 – August 465 BC), commonly known as Xerxes the Great, was a Persian ruler who served as the fourth King of Kings of the Achaemenid Empire, reigning from 486 BC until his assassination in 465 BC.
-He was the son of Darius the Great and Atossa, a daughter of Cyrus the Great.
+Xerxes I (/ˈzɜːrksiːz/ ZURK-seez; (Note: Ξέρξης, /grc/; also Xšayār̥šā, from 𐎧𐏁𐎹𐎠𐎼𐏁𐎠, /fa/.) from Old Iranian Xšayār̥šā, commonly known as Xerxes the Great; c.
+518 BC – 465 BC) was a Persian ruler who reigned as the fourth King of Kings of the Achaemenid Empire, reigning from 486 BC until his assassination in 465 BC.
+He was the son of Darius the Great and Atossa.

 In Western history, Xerxes is best known for his invasion of Greece in 480 BC, which ended in Persian defeat.
-Xerxes was designated successor by Darius over his elder brother Artobazan and inherited a large, multi-ethnic empire upon his father's death.
-He consolidated his power by crushing revolts in Egypt and Babylon, and renewed his father's campaign to subjugate Greece and punish Athens and its allies for their interference in the Ionian Revolt.
-In 480 BC, Xerxes personally led a large army and crossed the Hellespont into Europe.
+Xerxes was made successor by Darius over his elder brother Artobarzan and inherited a large, multi-ethnic empire upon his father's death.
+He consolidated power by crushing revolts in Egypt and Babylon, and renewed his father's campaign to subjugate Greece and punish Athens and its allies for their interference in the Ionian Revolt.
+In 480 BC, Xerxes led a large army and crossed the Hellespont into Europe.
 He achieved victories at Thermopylae and Artemisium before capturing and razing Athens.
 His forces gained control of mainland Greece north of the Isthmus of Corinth until their defeat at the Battle of Salamis.
 Fearing that the Greeks might trap him in Europe, Xerxes retreated with the greater part of his army back to Asia, leaving behind Mardonius to continue his campaign.
-Mardonius was defeated at Plataea the following year, effectively ending the Persian invasion.
+Mardonius was defeated at Plataea the following year, ending the Persian invasion.

-After returning to Persia, Xerxes dedicated himself to large-scale construction projects, many of which had been left unfinished by his father.
+After returning to Persia, Xerxes dedicated himself to large construction projects, many of which had been left unfinished by his father.
 He oversaw the completion of the Gate of All Nations, the Apadana and the Tachara at Persepolis, and continued the construction of the Palace of Darius at Susa.
 He also maintained the Royal Road built by his father.
 In 465 BC, Xerxes and his heir Darius were assassinated by Artabanus, the commander of the royal bodyguard.
 He was succeeded by his third son, who took the throne as Artaxerxes I.